Here are the median base salaries for mid-level cyber security analysts in Europe:

 It’s important to note that these are the median base salaries which means a small variable component should be added over and above this number.
 The variable component depends on the performance of the individual employee, his business vertical and the company as a whole.

-Cyber security Salaries across Industries
+Cyber security salaries across industries

 Salaries also differ significantly based on the type and size of the employer.
 A large financial institution or a big consulting firm would likely pay more than smaller companies.
 Banks are especially vulnerable to cyber threats, so they tend to offer highly competitive remuneration to soak up the best talent in the market.
 The same is also true for large consulting companies especially those specializing in cybersecurity.
 These firms sell their services to clients and the amount they charge is based on the credentials of the consultant.
 Therefore, professionals with the right skillset are highly sought after and well paid.

 Audit companies are also a decent option for slightly more experienced professionals.
 Such companies provide cyber security audit and forensic services and can command a premium in times of crisis.
-Next would be companies in sensitive or strategic sectors like defense, aerospace, energy, etc. You can take a look at all the cybersecurity roles currently available across industries at this link.
+Next would be companies in sensitive or strategic sectors like defence, aerospace, energy, etc. You can take a look at all the cybersecurity roles currently available across industries at this link.

 Entry to mid-level cybersecurity analysts and engineers can expect a 7%-8% annual increase in pay which is three times the UK national average as per research conducted by Willis Towers Watson for their Cyber Pay survey.
 This significantly higher growth in salary clearly highlights the growing importance of the cybersecurity profession and the increased focus that companies are putting on it.